Azerbaijani diaspora: United States-Azerbaijan Chamber of Commerce

-U.S.-Azerbaijan Chamber of Commerce (USACC) was established in 1995.
+The U.S.-Azerbaijan Chamber of Commerce (USACC) was established in 1995.
 Its mission is to help the establishment of long-term business ties between Azerbaijan and America.
 It was a main driving force for the Baku-Tbilisi-Ceyhan oil pipeline and the Baku-Tbilisi-Erzurum gas pipeline.
 USACC provides the improvement of network services between governmental and non-governmental entities, business organizations of the US and Azerbaijan.

 Azerbaijani – American Council (AAC)

 The council has been operating in Washington since 1994.
-The organization arranges series of events, exhibitions, and seminars in research centers related to Azerbaijani culture.
-The members of the organization send statements and letters to the president, all state delegates, senators, congressmen, as well as to the press, about the Khojaly Massacre, March days, the Nagorno-Karabakh conflict between Armenia-Azerbaijan and other issues.
+The organization arranges series of events, exhibitions and seminars in research centers related to Azerbaijani culture.
+The members of the organization send statements and letters to the president, all state delegates, senators, congressmen, as well as to the press, about the Khojaly Massacre, March days, the Nagorno-Karabakh conflict between Armenia and Azerbaijan as well as other issues.
 The American-Azerbaijani Council was registered in 2006 as a non-governmental organization.
 The council is the largest Azerbaijani organization operating in California.
 The purpose of the council is to bring together ideas of Azerbaijanism, to present these ideas through educational and cultural programs.
 The Council regularly organizes forums.
-Azerbaijani students studying in California and people doing a research about Azerbaijan are invited to the forum, and economic, political and technological issues are discussed in this forums.
+Azerbaijani students studying in California and people doing a research about Azerbaijan are invited to the forum and economic, political and technological issues are discussed in this forums.
 American-Azerbaijan Council has a representative office in Texas.
 The president of the American-Azerbaijani Council is Javid Huseynov.